odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

           /destinations/india/states/delhi/cities/delhi/hotels/holiday-inn-aerocity/
         title: Holiday Inn (Aerocity)
         content: >-
-          For a comfortable stay before for after a long flight, the Holiday Inn at Aerocity, close to Delhi’s International Airport, is ideal.
+          For a comfortable stay before or after a long flight, the Holiday Inn at Aerocity, close to Delhi's International Airport, is ideal.
 The rooms are large, modern, and, most important of all, quiet.
 There is a swimming pool, a large restaurant with abundant buffets, a bar, and a speciality Italian restaurant.